nurbxfit/learn/Networking/README.md

     - WAN (Wide Are Network).
     - use to connect to another router or Wide networks own by the ISP (internet Service Provider).

-- a packet reach a router can ends in the router if the router final destination of that packet (specified by the destination mac address).
 -